 Cheap St. Patrick’s Day Cabbage Ideas

 Stuffed cabbage is probably my favorite application.
 Cabbage leaves are stuffed with a mixture of ground beef and rice, then baked with a tomato sauce.
 The cabbage becomes incredibly tender and helps bind the tasty filling together.
-Here’s a great stuffed cabbages recipe from Ina Garten – for those avoiding gluten, nix the breadcrumbs, and to add a little something extra to the sauce, try using dried cranberries instead of raisins!
+There are tons of delicious stuffed cabbage recipes online.

 Cabbage is also great for fermentation, like sauerkraut or kimchi.
 In addition to being a tasty and low-calorie condiment, fermented cabbage is an excellent source of probiotics, the good bacteria for healthy gut.
 The probiotics, plus fiber, improve digestion and protect the digestive tract from many bowel diseases.
 Try sauerkraut or kimchi as a side for your next meal, and use it as a condiment on burgers or hot dogs.

 Using the leftovers from your cheap St. Patrick’s Day cabbage is a good way to beef up your next vegetable stir fry.
 Because it has so much fiber, it is very filling while also being low in calories.
 Shred the cabbage and sauté in hot oil with ginger, garlic, carrots, onions, and any meat of your choice.
 A pinch of salt or dash of soy sauce is all you need for flavor.
 Serve over rice, and you have a well-rounded yet affordable meal.